Rounak-Paul/vklite/docs/docs/index.md

 # VkLite – A Modern Vulkan Renderer

 **VkLite** is a lightweight yet fully functional Vulkan-based renderer developed from first principles.
 It serves as both a practical implementation and a pedagogical guide for building a modern real-time graphics engine.
-While the course is approachable for beginners, it is also structured to scale with intermediate-level learners who wish to develop a deeper understanding of graphics programming using Vulkan and C++.
+While the material is approachable for beginners, it is also structured to scale with intermediate-level learners who wish to develop a deeper understanding of graphics programming using Vulkan and C++.

 The renderer is written using the C++20 standard, but modern language features have been deliberately limited to ensure clarity, portability, and accessibility.
 The codebase is organized with clean abstractions and modular architecture, making it suitable as a starting point for research projects, educational tools, or real-time games.